-Minimum horizontal width of tread: 7-1/2″ at a point 12″ out from the center column.
+Minimum horizontal tread width: Treads must be at least 7-1/2″ at a point 12″ out from the center column.

 Baluster spacing: most codes require a space of no more than 4″ between balusters.

-Before putting your package together at the plant, Precision Pine will need to know if local building codes will govern the installation of your spiral staircase.
+Minimum opening between treads: some codes require no more than 4″.Before manufacturing your spiral stair kit at the plant, Precision Pine will need to know if local building codes will govern the installation of your spiral staircase.
 If so, we prefer to contact the local inspector either directly or through the customer to assure that the installation will meet local requirements.
 Regardless of the exact wording of building codes, the local inspector will be the final authority on the interpretation of code requirements and what or when allowances can be made.
-It is best to find out the exact requirements before installation begins.
+It is best to include the local inspector before installation begins.